Production Order refers to an order issued by a company to produce a specific quantity of a product at a specific time frame.

 Add the quantity you want to produce and set the due date on your Production Order.
 The quantity of the components will be calculated depending on the number of units you wish to produce.
-Set the location, assignee and add a reference number to your Production Order under the Default Order Information.
+Set the location, assignee, and add a reference number to your Production Order under the Default Order Information.

-For instance, if a group of assembly workers commits 3 days (8 working hours daily) to complete production of one rollerblade, then input the total man-hours incurred in the QTY box. i.e. (8 × 3 = 24).
+For instance, if a group of assembly workers commits 3 days (8 working hours daily) to complete the production of one rollerblade, then input the total man-hours incurred in the QTY box. i.e. (8 × 3 = 24).

 Check all the information on your Production Order, and if all the details have been added, click on 'Finalize Order'.
 Finalizing your Production Order will commit the component stock for production.